 • Static delist bids are submitted for a resource before the existing capacity qualification deadline, which occurs approximately eight months before an FCA.
-This type of delist bids are for resources opting to remove all or part of their total capacity from the market for a single commitment period at a price greater than or equal to \$1.00/kW-month.
+These delist bids are for resources opting to remove all or part of their total capacity from the market for a single commitment period at a price greater than or equal to \$1.00/kW-month.
 They may reflect either the cost of the resource or a reduction in ratings resulting from ambient air conditions.
-The ISO may be required to submit a static delist bid on behalf of a resource; will not be able to supply its awarded capacity during the entire commitment period.
+The ISO may be required to submit a static delist bid on behalf of a resource if the resource, or combination of resources using an offer composed of separate resources, will not be able to supply its awarded capacity during the entire commitment period.
 A lead participant may withdraw a static delist bid during a defined window, which occurs approximately four months before an FCA.